Using Swiss AI and drones to count African wildlife

 After a promising first run in Namibia, a Swiss project could aid savanna conservation using drones and automatic image analysis.

 To get a sense of how many animals live in a given area, game counts are typically done in real time by sharp-eyed people in vehicles.
-A project funded by the Swiss National Science Foundation (SNSF) uses drones and artificial intelligence (AI) to count wild animals more efficiently.
+The Savmap projectexternal link, started at Swiss federal technology institute EPFLexternal link and involving scientists in Switzerland, Namibia and the Netherlands, uses drones and artificial intelligence (AI) to count wild animals more efficiently.

 “Human eyes are very good at detecting animals, but not at screening countless images.
-Computers can process a lot more data,” explains Swiss geo-information specialist Devis Tuia, who received a personal grant from SNSF to form a lab to improve wildlife monitoring methods in places like Namibia.
+Computers can process a lot more data,” explains Swiss geo-information specialist Devis Tuia, who received a personal grant from Swiss National Science Foundation to form a lab to develop data science-based solutions for the use of remote sensing data in the environmental domain.
+This can be used to improve wildlife monitoring methods in places like Namibia, for example.

-During the four-year project, which wrapped up last month, Tuia and his team built an AI system to detect animals photographed by cameras mounted on drones.
+During the four-year project, which wrapped up last month, Tuia and his team built an AI system to study urban and natural environments, including extensive study on detecting animals photographed by cameras mounted on drones.

 Rocks or oryx?